Anterior Ankle Impingement

 - An occasional injection of corticosteroid into the ankle joint may be helpful, particularly if there is some underlying ankle arthritis present.

-- If frequent sprains are a source of bone spur formation, exercises to stabilize the ankle and avoid sprains can be useful.
+- If frequent sprains from ankle instability are a source of bone spur formation, exercises to stabilize the ankle and avoid sprains can be useful.

-The focus of operative treatment is to remove the impinging bone spurs or inflamed soft tissue at the front of the ankle and increase ankle motion, thereby decreasing the pressure created in the front of the joint during walking or other activities.
-This can be done arthroscopically, through a camera with small instruments inserted into the joint, or with an incision and open removal of the bone spurs.
+The focus of operative treatment is to remove the impinging bone spurs or inflamed soft tissue at the front of the ankle and increase ankle motion.
+The goal of this surgery is to decrease the pressure created in the front of the joint during walking or other activities.
+This can be done arthroscopically, through a camera with small instruments inserted into the joint, or with a open slightly larger incision to remove the bone spurs.
 Bone spur removal is sometimes coupled with procedures to stabilize stretched out lateral ankle ligaments or lengthen tight tendons in the back of the ankle or the calf.

-Previously Edited by Judith Smith, MD, John Early MD, and Ben DiGiovanni, MD
+Previously Edited by Marcus Coe MD, Judith Smith, MD, John Early MD, and Ben DiGiovanni, MD